tmtsoftware/esw/docs/src/main/technical/testing-philosophy.md

 }
 ```

-Here, the lower layer is the **SequenceManagerImpl**, passed in as the sequenceManager.
+Here, the lower layer is the **SequenceManagerImpl**, passed in as the `sequenceManager`.
 For our
-method, the handle method matches the request model as a **ShutdownSequencer** type, and then calls
+method, the `handle` method matches the request model as a **ShutdownSequencer** type, and then
-`shutdownSequencer(subsystem, obsMode)` which is an imported method of sequenceManager.
-This call is
+calls `shutdownSequencer(subsystem, obsMode)` which is an imported method of `sequenceManager`
-wrapped in an `sPost`, which provides AAS security, and complete, is an Akka-HTTP method to complete
+object.
+This call is wrapped in an `sPost` method, which provides AAS security, and `complete`, is
-the HTTP request.
+an Akka-HTTP method to complete the HTTP request.

 Again, this layer is just an adapter layer that changes HTTP requests into **SequenceManagerImpl**
 calls.
 All that is needed to test this class is to make sure each request calls the appropriate Akka